dgladovic/Heating_Controller/README.md

 # 4. Logging, web data

+All the main system paramters for process identification (mostly temeprature info), along with fuel consumption and consumption prediction are displayed on the OLED display while being stored in the SD Card.
+Since this is the first year of commisioning, fine adjustments are expected according to the measurements and logs that are being saved.

 # 5. Future improvements

 Arduino #2 will be replaced with a NodeMCU, so we can access the data via web.
 There will be BLE temperature monitors in every room, which data will be collected with an ESP8266 device, that will communicate with NodeMCU and form a voting system to determine whether to turn the bolier on or off.